-Often times, roof tile manufacturers do not specifically warrant breakage due to foot traffic, so it is important that caution be exercised when doing so.
+Often, roof tile manufacturers specifically do not warrant breakage due to foot traffic, so it is important that caution be exercised when doing so.
 Not only do you not want to break your roof tiles, but you also do not want to put your safety at risk.
-It is suggested that you hire a licensed and bonded roofing contractor to do the job.
+It is suggested that you hire a licensed and bonded roofing contractor to do the job and avoid walking on the roof yourself altogether.
+We recommend asking your roofing contractor what their method is for walking on a tile roof before they start working.

-If you choose to perform the task yourself, it is recommended to step at the bottom three inches of the installed tile when walking along your roof.
+For professionals walking on a tile roof, it is recommended to step at the bottom three inches of the installed tile.
 This section is supported by the lapped tile beneath it and the weight is then transferred to the deck below.
 Orient your feet in a direction parallel with the ridge and try to distribute your weight evenly, walking as softly as possible.
 On high barrel tiles, such as Eagle Roofing Products’ Capistrano concrete roof tile profile, you should distribute your weight with the heel and toe on the high points of adjacent tiles.
 If tiles are broken, you’ll want to have them replaced as soon as possible to avoid damage to the underlayment from water intrusion and exposure to the ultraviolet rays of the sun.

-If your roof is due for an inspection or cleaning and you would like to locate a certified tile roofing professional in your area to do the job, visit the Tile Roofing Industry Alliance.
+If you would like to locate a certified tile roofing professional in your area, visit the Tile Roofing Industry Alliance.

-For additional questions or concerns regarding your concrete tile roof, please contact your local Eagle Account Representative.
+For additional questions or concerns regarding your concrete tile roof, contact your local Eagle Account Representative today.

 Eagle Resources